HJandu/ETL_Project_2/README.md

 ![Screen Shot 2023-01-26 at 17 44 07](https://user-images.githubusercontent.com/116304118/214910244-2d7cee38-e5df-4837-b953-57bf596bd34a.png)

 ## <ins>Transformation</ins>
 After looking through the data, the data was cleaned.
-This is where coloumns needed were selected and another DataFrame was generated.
+This is where columns needed were selected and another DataFrame was generated.

 ![Screen Shot 2023-01-26 at 17 44 07](https://user-images.githubusercontent.com/116304118/214911741-057b7712-7829-4963-ae03-076838dcccce.png)